aws/aws-durable-execution-sdk-python/docs/core/steps.md

 **Don't share state between steps** - Pass data between steps through return values, not global variables.

-**Make steps deterministic** - Steps should return the same result given the same input.
-Avoid random values or timestamps inside steps.
+**Wrap non-deterministic code in steps** - All non-deterministic code, such as random values or timestamps, must be wrapped in a step.
+Once the step completes, the result won't change on replay.

 **Handle errors explicitly** - Catch and handle exceptions in your step functions.
 Let retries handle transient failures.